gs1oliot/oliot-ons-2.0.1/README.md

 ```shell
 $ bash deploy_ons_server.sh
 ```
+### Notice
-Note: You can install both servers in one machine.
+* You can install both servers in one machine.
+* If you want more long string use in content field, you have to edit Database table.(Default max value is 200)

 ## License
 See [LICENSE](LICENSE).